NEPMU5 Comprehensive Industrial Hygiene Laboratory at the Navy Environmental and Preventive Medicine Unit 5

 The unit is composed of six departments, each with very distinct missions.
 The Threat Assessment Department provides public health surveillance services through two divisions: Health Promotion & Wellness and Health Protection & Surveillance.
 The Vector Department provides education and training ashore and afloat as well as prevention and control of disease vectors and pests that may adversely affect military operations and the health or well-being of people.
 Operation and Fleet Support Departments provide support through Industrial Hygiene, Environmental Health, Entomology and Audiology divisions.
 The Industrial Hygiene Laboratory provides analytical testing in different fields of testing for different types of samples collected by Industrial Hygienist to identify and quantify occupational exposures by military workers to chemical substances.
 The laboratory also analyzes biological samples submitted by occupational health providers for the determination of trace metals in blood and urine to calculate and interpret potential occupational exposure.
 The administrative department provides administrative services to ensure mission is accomplished.

 What is unique about this unit?

 The unit is comprised of US Navy officers, enlisted and civilian experts who provide force health protection, population health products and environmental disease threat to Navy and Marine Corps teams, operational forces and homeland defense agencies.
 Expert technical services include epidemiology, microbiology, analytical chemistry, industrial hygiene, environmental health, and entomology to assist in the detection and elimination of health hazards.

 About the Internship

-What will I do any given day as an intern at this lab?
+What will I do any given day as an intern at this unit?

-What subjects are a good fit for interning at this lab?
+What majors and disciplines are a good fit for interning at this unit?